RasaHQ/rasa/docs/user-guide/installation.rst

 2. Create a virtual environment (strongly recommended)
 ------------------------------------------------------

-Tools like `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ and `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ provide isolated Python environments, which are cleaner than installing packages systemwide.
+Tools like `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ and `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ provide isolated Python environments, which are cleaner than installing packages systemwide (as they prevent dependency conflicts).
 They also let you install packages without root privileges.

 .. tabs::